Supercorrelated decay in a quasiperiodic nonlinear waveguide: From Markovian to non-Markovian transitions: Mobility edges in two-photon subspace

 A striking result of solving the Bose–Hubbard Hamiltonian Eq.~\eqref{BH} is the prediction of stable repulsively bound photon pairs, known as doublons~\cite{daVeiga2002,Mahajan2006,Piil2007,Valiente2008,Winkler2006,Azcona2021,Salerno2020,Fisher1989,Jaksch2005}.
 The solution reveals two distinct types of eigenstates: the scattering band and the bound band.
 The detailed derivation and intermediate steps are provided in Appendix~\ref{appendix1}, and here we summarize the main results.

 The scattering states are unbound, allowing photons to move independently within the waveguide.
-The two-photon scattering spectrum has a bandwidth \( E_S = 8J \), twice that of the single-photon spectrum, with the energy band given by:
+The two-photon scattering spectrum has a bandwidth $ E_S = 8J $, twice that of the single-photon spectrum, with the energy band given by:

-Here, \( K \) denotes the total momentum of the two-photon system, and \( k \) represents the relative momentum between the photons.
+Here, $ K $ denotes the total momentum of the two-photon system, and $ k $ represents the relative momentum between the photons.

-In contrast, the bound states, induced by the nonlinear potential \(U\), form a quasiparticle known as a "Doublon".
+In contrast, the bound states, induced by the nonlinear potential $U$, form a quasiparticle known as a "Doublon".
 In this state, the two photons exhibit strong correlations and behave as a single entity.
 The energy bands for the doublon are:

-As shown in Fig.~\ref{fig2m}(a), the energy bands \( E_{\pm}^{B} \) (red lines) and \( E_S \) (blue lines) illustrate the distinction between these states.
-For \( U > 0 \) (\( U < 0 \)), the doublon states lie above (below) the scattering states, indicating repulsive (attractive) interactions.
-The presence of a doublon band implies that two photons are bound together and can propagate collectively along the chain.
+As shown in Fig.~\ref{fig2m}(a), the energy bands $ E_{\pm}^{B} $ (red lines) and $ E_S $ (blue lines) illustrate the distinction between these states.
+For $ U > 0 $ ($ U < 0 $), the doublon states lie above (below) the scattering states, indicating repulsive (attractive) interactions.

+For the convenient description of two-photon subspace, we apply the relative and center-of-mass coordinate, i.e., $r=m-n$ and $x_c=(m+n)/2$.
+The doublon wave function has a form~\cite{Winkler2006,Piil2007}

+For $r$ direction, the wavefunction exponentially decay and $L_c$ is the correlated distance.
+The two photons of doublon are bound within the regimes $L_c$.
+However, for $x_c$ direction, the wavefunction exhibits an extended state, spreading across the entire waveguide.
+The two photons are bunched together to transport along the waveguide.